 - Students were more engaged in the curriculum and improved their attitudes, attendance and behavior

 - Students achieved assessment gains without teachers “narrowing” the curriculum

-To obtain a copy of the initial four-year evaluation, please contact the A+ Schools Program office at email@example.com or (919) 807-6503.
+To obtain a copy of the initial four-year evaluation, please contact A+ Schools of North Carolina at firstname.lastname@example.org or (919) 807-6503.